 - repetition of the activity for too much time

 - feeling unable to try new approaches to the activity

 Adolescents frequently experience boredom.
-This may be because as they are given more freedom to choose what to do with their time, they are still learning about themselves and their interests.
-Not knowing where to focus can cause boredom (Pickhardt, C., 2012).
+While they’re given more freedom to choose what to do with their time, they’re still learning about themselves and their interests.
+Not knowing where to focus can lead to boredom.

 - feeling hopeless

 - feeling sadness